-All the usual precautions of travelling apply as a pregnant traveller but avoiding hassles and stress can be even more acute.
-Whether you are travelling for holiday, work or for family events, try and minimise potential difficulties by bringing a copy of your maternity notes.
+All the usual precautions of travelling apply as a pregnant traveller.
+Try and minimise potential difficulties by bringing a copy of your maternity notes.
 If you are leaving the country make sure you are covered by medical insurance.

 Holidays and travel by plane

 If you’re planning a holiday while you’re pregnant, the best time is the middle trimester (weeks 13-26).
 By this time, the queasiness of early pregnancy should be passing and the risk of miscarriage has fallen.

 Remember to take your maternity notes with you whenever you’re away from home for a couple of days or longer, in case you need to seek medical help.
 Most airlines won’t let you fly if you are within about a month of your due date, and some will require a letter from your GP or midwife saying you’re fit to fly when you’re seven months pregnant.
 Check with the airline before you book.

 Check with your midwife or GP that there’s no medical reason to stop you flying, such as high blood pressure or a predisposition to deep vein thrombosis and that you can safely get all the vaccinations you need.
 Some vaccinations are not recommended during pregnancy, particularly in the first three months.

 The normal problems of jet lag: disrupted sleep; dehydration; stiffness and minor aches and pains; can be even worse for pregnant women.
 Bear this in mind when planning a trip during your pregnancy and try to avoid long-haul flights.
 If you are travelling by plane remember to: